Skip to main content

 • story

-• “The 'driven to glory' story mode is a standout feature, offering a cinematic experience with live-action cutscenes that add depth to the rivalries and drama on the track.”
+• “Grid legends' driven to glory story mode is essentially a documentary-style racing drama.
+While it won’t blow you away with deep storytelling, it’s a nice touch that adds motivation to keep progressing and features live-action cutscenes that add depth to rivalries and drama on the track.”

 • graphics